 There have already been signs of growth in German manufacturing and this could now get a boost from a proposed EU – US trade agreement.
 This makes it a great time to increase trade with Germany and learning German here in London would give you a definite advantage in this respect.

 The Transatlantic Trade and Investment Partnership (TTIP) is designed to make the export of goods between Europe and America easier and with less red tape.
-This reciprocal agreement could help to grow the economy by increasing manufacturing and creating jobs and Germany in particular can build on its existing growth.
+This reciprocal agreement could help to grow the economy by increasing manufacturing and creating jobs in a number of German industries and Germany in particular can build on its existing growth.

 However, not all Germans are in favour of the TTIP and there are fears that the American influence could undermine some of the strict regulations in force in the EU to protect domestic manufacturing, particularly in the food and beverage industry.